auanasgheps/snapraid-aio-script/README.md

 It is tested on OMV5, but will work on other distros.
 In such case you may have to change the mail binary or SnapRAID location.

+If you want to use this script on OMV, don't worry about the section _Diff Script Settings_ in the main page of the SnapRAID plugin, since it only applies to the built-in plugin script.
+Also don't forget to remove from scheduling the built-in script.

 # Known Issues
 - Hard disk spin down does not work: they are immediately woken up.
 The script probably does not handle this correctly while running.
 - The report is not perfect, we can't be solve this because SnapRAID does not natively support Markdown.